Micky Ward: Early career

 Ward got the call to be on the undercard for the April 6, 1987 "Fight of the Century", marking the first time he would head out west to fight in Las Vegas.
 Ward made the most of this opportunity, beating Kelly Koble via TKO in the 4th round.
-He returned to Atlantic City for his next bout vs Derrick McGuire, once again winning by TKO in the 4th round, improving to 14-0.
-During his next fight he came up short to Edwin Curet by split decision, losing his first professional fight.
-He recovered nicely though, as he got a first round TKO of Joey Ferrell in his next fight.
-He then picked up back-to-back unanimous decision victories over Joey Oliver and David Silva.
-In Ward's next fight he faced Mike Mungin.
-Mungin, a replacement for Ward's original opponent, came into the fight 20 pounds of muscle overweight.
-Even giving though Ward gave up nearly three weight classes, he was still able to put up a close fight, but ultimately lost via unanimous decision.
-Coming off this frustrating loss, he scored a 3rd round TKO of Francisco Tomas da Cruz in his following bout.
-After accumulating a 19-2 record, Ward would earn his first title shot when he fought Frankie Warren for the USBA light welterweight title, but he failed to capture the title, losing in a unanimous decision.
-Ward won his next two bouts, getting a 5th round TKO of Clarence Coleman and a split decision over David Rivello.
-However, his career leveled off, and after some tough match making he lost his next four fights in 1990/91 (two of which were title bouts).
-Ward decided to go into his first retirement from boxing to focus on being a father to his daughter Kasie, and to work and live a regular blue-collar life.
+He returned to Atlantic City for his next bout vs Derrick McGuire on August 25, once again winning by TKO in the 4th round, improving to 14-0.
+During his next fight on September 25, he came up short to Edwin Curet by split decision, losing his first professional fight.
+He recovered nicely though, as he got a first round TKO of Joey Ferrell in his next fight on January 15, 1988.
+He then picked up back-to-back unanimous decision victories over Joey Oliver on February 19, and David Silva on May 19.

+In Ward's next fight which took place on September 9, 1988 he faced Mike Mungin, Mungin, a replacement for Ward's original opponent, came into the fight 20 pounds of muscle overweight.
+Even though Ward gave up nearly three weight classes to his opponent, he was still able to put up a close fight, but ultimately lost via unanimous decision.
+Coming off this frustrating loss, he scored a 3rd round TKO of Francisco Tomas da Cruz in his following bout on December 13.
+After accumulating a 19-2 record, Ward would earn his first title shot when he fought Frankie Warren on January 15, 1989 for the USBA light welterweight title, but he failed to capture the title, losing in a unanimous decision.
+Ward won his next two bouts, getting a 5th round TKO of Clarence Coleman on May 23, 1989 and a split decision over David Rivello on February 3, 1990.

+However, his career leveled off, and after some tough match making he lost his next four fights in 1990/91.
+The first loss came on April 26, 1990 when he faced Harold Brazier for the IBF Inter-Continental light welterweight title, losing by unanimous decision.
+In his next fight he faced Charles Murray on October 18, for the USBA light welterweight title, once again losing via unanimous decision.
+Then following two more unanimous decision losses In May and October 1991, Ward decided to go into his first retirement from boxing to focus on being a father to his daughter Kasie, and to work and live a regular blue-collar life.